Rubick-dev/100-days-of-code/log.md

 ### --- Day 13 Friday 30th March, 2018 --- ###

-**Today's Progress**: Aftyer yesterdays sidetrack I completed 3 algorithms and was stuck on a fourth for 3 hours.
+**Today's Progress**: After yesterdays sidetrack I completed 3 algorithms and was stuck on a fourth for 3 hours.
 Completed (Slasher Flick, Mutations and Falsy Bouncer) - 10 hours of study.

 **Thoughts**: Couple of easier ones to start then Falsy Bouncer I needed to invest a lot of time in researching the result.
 Got it and started working on the one I have found the hardest so far - Seek and Destroy!
 Struggling with the Filter(); method!